-THE FIRST PRIORITY

-To have a stronger database of female candidates - currently at 15%, our goal is to get this to 60% so that we are shortlisting three women out of every five candidates.
+THE FIRST PRIORITY To have a stronger database of female candidates - currently at 15%, our goal is to get this to 60% so that we are shortlisting three women out of every five candidates.
 Only this way will we achieve a step-change in more women being employed.

-OUR SECOND PRIORITY

-To ensure fair and equal rights for both men and women who work for CTG.
+OUR SECOND PRIORITY To ensure fair and equal rights for both men and women who work for CTG.
 While the principle of gender equity in the workplace is generally accepted, discriminatory practices persist in many organizations despite regulations to the contrary.
 Though the governments still need to play their part, in many of the countries where we have offices, there are still too many local laws, which are not gender sensitive.

-THE THIRD PRIORITY

-Training.
-In order to support women working in conflict-affected countries, where gender-based violence and discrimination against women is prevalent, it is imperative for us to have comprehensive induction and ongoing training programmes for male employees on unconscious bias and gender sensitivities.
+THE THIRD PRIORITY Training.
+In order to support women working in conflictaffected countries, where gender-based violence and discrimination against women is prevalent, it is imperative for us to have comprehensive induction and ongoing training programmes for male employees on unconscious bias and gender sensitivities.
 CTG has a zero tolerance approach to harassment and bullying.
 Women employees are also trained on the supportive escalation platforms, such as our Ethics Committee, and our whistleblowing policies.

-HOW TO MAKE IT HAPPEN

-- Work with our clients to increase budgets to allow for gender-sensitive working environments. - 2 Unlock unconscious bias with recruiters and those responsible for selecting candidates. - Help educate local communities on unconscious bias around women in the workplace and encourage mothers, wives and daughters to get a good education. - Tackle challenges such as reaching more potential female candidates by increasing our visibility, connecting via outreach programmes and helping women access online applications in areas where internet is not always readily available.
+HOW TO MAKE IT HAPPEN Work with our clients to increase budgets to allow for gendersensitive working environments.
+Unlock unconscious bias with recruiters and those responsible for selecting candidates.
+Help educate local communities on unconscious bias around women in the workplace and encourage mothers, wives and daughters to get a good education.
+Tackle challenges such as reaching more potential female candidates by increasing our visibility, connecting via outreach programmes and helping women access online applications in areas where internet is not always readily available. " Getting more women into our workplaces is an important drive for us but this is just the first step and has to be followed up with training.
+In order to ensure fair and equal rights for all of our staff we need to tackle gender bias, both conscious and unconscious. " Alice Laugher, CEO SDG SUSTAINABLE DEVELOPMENT | BALANCING THE GENDER SCALES FEMALE FIRST Some of CTG's female staff give insight into their work and how they are making a difference in the field.
+Tahmina Rahman Gender Expert, Somalia " I'm from Bangladesh and have worked as a Gender Specialist for the last 20 years.

-FEMALE FIRST IN ACTION

-ome of CTG's female staff give insight into their work and how they are making a difference in the field.

-Tahmina RahmanGender Expert, Somalia

-"I'm from Bangladesh and have worked as a Gender Specialist for the last 20 years.
 Most of my work has taken me around Asia, countries such as Afghanistan, Pakistan and Sri Lanka.
 My recent project in Mogadishu through CTG was my first experience in Africa and I loved it.
 I was supporting the Government of Somalia, the Women and Human Rights Ministry, to develop the national gender policy.
 Working in fragile countries always throws challenges your way.
 I have specific challenges wherever I work as I have mobility difficulties that affect how I walk.
 The CTG team made it all possible for me on a day to day basis.
 What I really appreciated was that CTG acknowledged that with my help they could support me.
 And they did.
 Gender equality isn't going to be possible immediately but I admire CTG for encouraging more women into these work spaces.
 Right from the beginning of my involvement with CTG, there has been a strong female presence.
-Maybe this is CTG's speciality, empowering women?"
+Maybe this is CTG's speciality, empowering women? "